For relief of symptoms of osteoarthritis

 The capsules should be swallowed whole with a full glass of water.

-Glucosamine hemisulphate-potassium chloride complex, Magnesium stearate.
+Glucosamine hemisulphate-potassium chloride complex, magnesium stearate.
 Capsule: Gelatin.
-Colouring: Titanium dioxide.
+Colouring: Iron oxide.

 Read the package leaflet before use.

 Dark, dry and at room temperature.
-Do not store above 25°C. Store in original packaging and keep container tightly closed.
+Do not store at temperatures higher than 25°C. Store in original packaging and keep container tightly closed.
 Keep out of reach of young children.

 What is Glucosamine Pharma Nord?

-Bio-Glucosamine is a registered drug in the Pharmacotherapeutic group named: Other anti-inflammatory and antirheumatic agents, non steroids.
-Bio-Glucosamine consist of hard, white gelatin capsules (size 0) with glucosamine sulphate in an amount giving 400 mg of pure glucosamine.
+Bio-Glucosamine is a registered drug in the pharmacotherapeutic group named: Other anti-inflammatory and antirheumatic agents, non steroids.
+Bio-Glucosamine consist of hard, gelatin capsules (size 0) with glucosamine sulphate in an amount that delivers 400 mg of pure glucosamine.
 In addition, each capsule contains 87 mg of potassium.
 Bio-Glucosamine is intended for the relief of symptoms in mild to moderate osteoarthritis of the knee.

 How to take Bio-Glucosamine

-The capsules are taken with a glass of water.
-Dosage is 1 capsule 3 times daily.
-You can also choose to take the whole day's ration at one time.
-The capsules can be taken apart, so the powder can be stirred into for example water, juice or yogurt.
-The capsules do not need to be taken with a meal.
-Do not take double dose if you forget a dose, but continue with normal dosing.
+Take the capsules with a glass of water.
+The dosage is 1 capsule 3 times daily.
+You can also choose to take all three capsules at once.
+The capsules can be pulled apart, so you can stir the powder into some water, juice or yogurt.
+It is not necessary to take the capsules with a meal.
+Do not take a double dose if you forget to take one, just continue as usual.

 Bio-Glucosamine has some unique advantages: